-So Iomega tried its hand at creating a jumbo floppy to address the need.
+So Iomega tried its hand at creating a jumbo floppy diskette to address the need.

 Zip drives made Iomega a household name because the drive was relatively cheap, at $199, and the disks cost $20.
-The disks stored 100 megabytes, and while Zip drives weren’t as fast as hard drives, they were much faster than conventional floppies.
+The disks stored 100 megabytes, and while Zip drives weren’t as fast as hard drives, they had a much faster data transfer rate than conventional floppies.
 Hence the name Zip.
 Some people assumed the Zip meant the drives compressed the data, but it had nothing to do with Zip compression.
 It was just a marketing name.
 The disks were slightly larger than 3.5-inch floppy drives to keep you from putting Zip disks in standard floppy drives.

 The drives sold extremely well and Iomega had to license production to Epson and NEC to meet demand.
 They never reached the popularity or ubiquity of floppy drives, but if you were a serious computer user in the mid to late 1990s, you probably had one.
 People loved them.
 The computer store where I worked in 1994 couldn’t keep them in stock.

-The 100-megabyte capacity quickly became outmoded, so Iomega followed up with 250 and 750 megabyte drives and cartridges.
+The 100-megabyte capacity quickly became outmoded, so Iomega followed up with high capacity 250 mb and 750 mb drives and cartridges.
 The older drives couldn’t use the newer cartridges, even at lower capacity.
 But the newer drives could read the older cartridges.